 As part of his ongoing artistic research to the “multi sensorial hearing perspective” he is gathering reactions, interviews, stories of people after experiencing his installations or taking part of the community sound art projects.
 In this way, he aims to rethink the ways we listen and act in our own sound habitat, including sonic heritage, reminiscences and narratives.
 His art work has included presentations at art festivals, museums, interventions in public space, health care organizations, universities, artistic research and community sound art projects; collaborations with artists, musicians, poets, architects, scientists and neighbours.

 The “woollen sound pill as tactile sonic intervention” essay was published in the book “Hearing Places”, University of Melbourne / Cambridge-press.
 He was asked to write this essay after visiting the inspiring international “Sonic Interventions” conference at the ASCA, Amsterdam in 2005.
 It was the starting point of his growing interest for the still developing “sound studies”.
 As an autodidact he had presentations and artistic talks at international sound studies conferences.
-He is member of the “World Listening Group”, friend of NAISA (New Adventures In Sound Art) and the WFAE (World Forum of Acoustic Ecology) and active following European sound art and sonic studies organizations. (ambiance network e.o)
+He is member of the Dutch organization for contemporary composers Nieuw Geneco, the WFAE (World Forum of Acoustic Ecology), the “World Listening Group”, friend of NAISA (New Adventures In Sound Art) and active following European sound art and sonic studies organizations.
+(Ambiance network e.o)

 His “super sonic sound scape shoes” were presented at the ASCA (University of Amsterdam), during the Deep Wireless festival and SoundAxis festival (NAISA, Toronto), at the ARCAM (Architecture Centre Amsterdam), Taxandria museum, Turnhout, Belgium among other places.

 “we can be more aware of our being sound performers

 in our own sound habitat”